jomjol/neural-network-analog-needle-readout/README.md

 Convolutional Neural Networks (CNN) are very promiment in image processing.
 Especially in classification of image content, e.g. identify objects (dog, cat, car, bike, ...) or classify hand written letters.

 A classic approach would be to use a classification CNN with 10 output classes representing the 10 digits from 0 to 9.
-This will work fine, but for the usage of the readout also a subdigit readout with one digit after the comma is needed.
-This would imply on 100 classes (0.0, 0.1, ..., 9.8, 9.9) with a high number of pictures.
+This will work fine, but for the usage of the readout later on also the subdigit readout with one digit after the comma is needed.
+This would imply 100 classes (0.0, 0.1, ..., 9.8, 9.9) with a high number of pictures for training for each class.

-Therefore another approach was used finally: a CNN network but with only one output neuron in the final layer trained to the target value.
-This allows also intermediate values.
+Therefore another approach was used finally: a CNN network with only one output neuron in the final layer trained to the target value.
+This allows continous values for the output.

-Remark: technical the input as well as the output is normalized to 1, so the expected value is between 0.00 to 0.99.
-The final output is then muliplied with the max value (e.g. x10).
+Remark: technical the output is normalized to 1, so the expected value is between 0.00 to 0.99.
+The final output needs to be muliplied with the max value (e.g. x10).

 | Picture        | Value           | Picture        | Value           | Picture        | Value           | Picture        | Value           |
 | ------------- |:-------------:| ------------- |:-------------:|------------- |:-------------:| ------------- |:-------------:|